AhmetZamanis/UsedCarKicksClassification/Report.md

 with some regularization.
 Most interesting is the `colsample_bytree`
 parameter: A value of roughly 0.42 means each tree is built with a subsample of 42% of the features in our data, amounting to roughly 37-38 features.
-More evidence that we have quite a bit of redundant (or simply useless) features in our dataset.
+More evidence that we may have many redundant (or simply useless) features in our dataset.

 ``` python